camilos-sanchez-BA/scripts/update-imports/README.md

 # 🚀 Update Imports

-A simple tool to automate updating import statements across multiple repositories.
+A tool to automate updating import statements and creating pull requests across multiple repositories.
 Built with TypeScript for reliability and ease of use.

 ---